kdkrle/pizzeria_online/README.md

 Pressing the 'Praćenje porudžbine' (Order tracking) button on the main screen opens a new window that requires you to enter the code of the order you want to track.
-Only the one who knows the code can continue.
+Only the one who knows the code can proceed.

 ![5 1 - Order tracking (Login)](https://github.com/kdkrle/pizzeria_online/assets/59825527/1b894511-4124-46f1-94b0-d8cdea1b06f9)

 _Picture 8: Order Tracking (Login)_

-When the correct code is entered, a new window opens in which, under the title, we can see the status of the order.
+When the correct code is entered, a new window opens in which, below the title, we can see the status of the order.
 Possible statuses are: 'Kreirana' (Created), 'U pripremi' (Preparing), 'Poslata' (Sent) and 'Isporučena' (Delivered).
 Below the status is the code of the order we want to track.